Steve Holt (Canadian musician): Later life and career

 In 1999, Holt returned to concentrating on music full-time.
 Three years later, his fifth album, The Dream, was released.
 He then moved into music production, and stopped performing jazz live until 2014.
 Following a move to the countryside, his interest in jazz performance returned.
-In 2017, he opened a health food store in Warkworth, Ontario, that operates as a jazz venue once a week.
+In 2017, he opened a health food store in Warkworth, Ontario, that operated as a jazz venue (The Jazz Cafe) once a week.

+After a 20 year absence from the recording field, Holt released a new album in April 2025.
+The album, IMPACT, featured several new compositions and a new band, The Steve Holt Jazz Impact Quintet.
+The album received widespread international acclaim.

+In November 2025 Holt released a holiday album, "Jazz Christmas - Live At Waring House", a live album recorded December 10, 2024.